 Lat 7° 0' 0N 134° 13' 59E Peleliu Airfield is located in roughly the center of southern Peleliu Island in Palau (Republic of Palau, Belau, Pelew).
 Borders "White Beach" and "Orange Beach" to the west and south, the September 15, 1944 U.S. Marine Corps (USMC) landing beaches.
 Borders Umurbrogol (Bloody Nose Ridge) to the northeast.

-Built by the Japanese, the airfield had a pair of intersecting runways with taxiways and ravetments.
-Used until the Marine assault on the island.
+Built by the Japanese, the airfield had a pair of intersecting runways with taxiways and revetments with a large concrete headquarters building.

-The entire airfield became a battlefield when the Marines landed on Peleliu on September 15, 1944.
-On the first day of the Marine assault, the southern portion of the airfield was captured.
-A counter attack was attempted by seventeen Type 95 Ha Go tanks of the 14th Division, supported by infantry across the airfield, but were destroyed by the Marines and supporting fire from M4 Sherman tanks.
-By D+2 the entire airfield area was liberated.
+On September 15, 1944 the U.S. Marine Corps 1st Marine Division (1st Mar Div) landed on the southwest corner of Peleliu and by the end of the day had captured the southern portion of Peleliu Airfield.
+The Japanese attempted a counterattack by seventeen Type 95 Ha Go tanks from the 14th Division supported by infantry that advanced across the airfield, but were destroyed by the defending Marines with supporting fire from M4 Sherman tanks.

 With The Old Breed by Eugene Sledge: